AchimKern/poetry-managed-td/README.md

 Beware that it takes testpypi 10-15 min for your new release to be avaible for general use

-If you forked the repo you can also try the `Publish Git`button to commit your changes

 ## What is NOT working but would be very useful:
 editable installs:https://forum.derivative.ca/t/bug-editable-installs-pip-e/142448